The theology company logo

 From a formal point of view, religion works in the space of all possible configurations of the human mind (call this M), just as genetics works in the space of all possible genomes (G).
 Viewed simply as large objects these spaces are not very interesting.
 But when we observe the distribution of real genomes in G we begin to notice very detailed structure.

 The evolution of religion has led to similar structure in the space of mind, M. Archaeology and paleontology can tell us very little about what people were thinking long ago.
 We have to wait for the discovery of writing to read ancient thoughts and feelings and see the evolutionary history of the ideas we entertain now.
 This leads us into the fascinating area of comparative religion, where we observe the vast array of different human mental adaptations to different places, times and conditions.
-Religion, like the genome, is constrained by the realities of survival.
+Religion, like the genome, is constrained and selected by the realities of survival.
+Michael Brady & William Harms: Evolutionary Epistemology

 This abstract formulation of religions both explains and overcomes the sectarian problem, since by definition religion is common to us all.
 The similarities and differences of religions enable them to be classified in a manner analogous to the classification of biological species.
 As in biology, similarity points either to common descent, or to the evolution of common solutions to common problems.

-The detailed study of life on earth shows that all organisms are fundamentally of one flesh, carbon based systems which have shared some common traits for three or four billion years.
+The detailed study of life on Earth shows that all organisms are fundamentally of one flesh, carbon based systems which have shared some common traits for three or four billion years.
 The history of religion is much shorter, and religious evolution is much faster than biological evolution.
-Nevertheless all religions have a common root in human need and the human ability to learn, to communicate, and to cooperate.
+Nevertheless all religions have a common root in our human need to to survive and reproduce and our ability to learn, to communicate, and to cooperate in fulfilling this need.

 Our visible industrial technology is concerned with shaping physical objects.
 Religion is concerned with shaping ourselves.
 It is very plain that industrial technology is evolving.
-This visible evolution is mirrored by the relatively invisible revolution in human consciousness that accompanies our new ways of life.
+This visible evolution is mirrored by the revolution in human consciousness that accompanies our new ways of life.
 This is the evolution of religion.
+Ideas such as human rights are part of the new religion, where older religions are in inclined to restrict rights to certain elites.

 The application of theological insight to human action allows us to question our religion.
 What are the good and bad features of current religion?
-Is the book based approach flexible enough to deal with the current rate of change.
+Is the book based approach flexible enough to deal with the current rate of change?
 Is this world a defective artifact blighted with original sin, or is it a creative divinity?
+Religious failures are the source of a large proportion of human pain.
+The aim here is to provide a theoretical foundation for the detection and correction of these errors.
+Jeremy Kelly: Afghan woman freed from jail after agreeing to marry rapist, Ed Pilkington: Kentucky churchgoer tells of deep hurt after interracial mariage ban

 Books